GHOSU1012/react-django/README.md

 - [ ] Add an email address to the `ADMINS` settings variable
 - [ ] Change the `SERVER_EMAIL` to the email address used to send e-mails.

 After completing ALL of the above, remove this `Project bootstrap` section from the project README.
-Then follow `Running` below.
+Then follow `Quickstart` below.

 ## Running
 ### Setup